salahbdg/TP2_OMD/README.md

 - Copy, Cut, Paste text
 - Adding text to the text box
 - Text selection

-(implemented with the Memento design pattern)
+(implemented with the Command design pattern)